 After that, I grabbed a donut from Mister Donut for my 5 PM snack (my little daily ritual) and saved it for when I got back to the office.
 A sweet little reward after a productive afternoon.

-I saved it for later as a sweet reward after a busy afternoon.
 Once I was back at the office, I enjoyed my donut in peace, savoring each bite as I took a much-needed break from the hustle.
 There’s something about these little indulgences that makes a busy day feel more enjoyable.
 It was the perfect treat after a productive afternoon of property viewings and client meetings, helping me recharge for the rest of the day ahead.

 And then… work is over!
 I joined some colleagues in our office lounge for drinks.
 It’s one of my favorite ways to end the day, especially on a Tuesday night, which feels like our “Friday night” in real estate since Wednesday is our day off.
 We were also celebrating a bit of a welcome party for our new coworker who just joined us last weekend.
 With free beers available in the office, it was a perfect opportunity to relax, share some laughs, and unwind.
 These moments with the team, especially after a busy day, always remind me that it’s not just about the work—it’s about the connections we make along the way.
 It’s the simple joys, like good company and great conversation, that make everything feel balanced and warm.